 I also only have wonderful things to say about the hospital staff and the various doctors I met.
 I knew I was in good hands.
 I am very happy I dealt with you guys at Passport Medical and I am also happy I went to Costa Rica for the procedure.
 This medical package cannot be compared to other ones.
 We were taken care of from A to Z.

 Just letting you know that we really appreciate all the hard work you guys do to have us go down and have everything go without any problems.
 All of our experiences and the people we met were amazing.
 Luis and all his drivers were great!!
 The hospital staff was great, especially Gloriana.
 She definitely took great care of everyone and made our stay comfortable.
 The hotel was amazing and all the staff were very friendly and courteous.
 Dr. Fallas was the surgeon that operated on Clint.
 He is an amazing man.
 I call him now my new hero!!!

 Donna and Clint

 May I just say that your program in Costa Rica I found to be outstanding!
 Everyone and I mean everyone we came into contact with from Passport Medical, the staff at the hospital, to the staff at the hotel went above and beyond as far as customer service and being accommodating goes.
 It reminded us of what “customer service” SHOULD be all about.

-The CCSVI Treatment and physio is for healing the body…the rest of your program is for the soul!
-I have travelled much of the world, and I am usually a tough critic.
-You all at Passport Medical should be very proud of your product / service…keep up the great work.
+The CCSVI Treatment and Physio are for healing the body…the rest of your program is for the soul!
+I have traveled much of the world, and I am usually a tough critic.
+You all at Passport Medical should be very proud of your product/service…keep up the great work.